Commerce Exam > Commerce Notes > Accountancy Class 12 > NCERT Solution: Accounting for Share Capital

 a) Cumulative Preference Shares

 When a preference shareholder has a right to recover any arrears of dividend, before any dividend is paid to the equity shareholders, then the type of Preference Shares held by the shareholder is known as Cumulative Preference Shares.
-All Preference Shares are cumulative unless otherwise expressly stated to be non cumulative.
+All Preference Shares are cumulative unless otherwise expressly stated to be non-cumulative.

 b) Non Cumulative Preference Share

-When a preference shareholder receives dividend only in case of profit and is not entitled any right to recover the arrears of dividend, then the type of Preference Shares held by the shareholder is known as Non Cumulative Preference Shares.
+When a preference shareholder receives dividend only in case of profit and is not entitled to any right to recover the arrears of dividend, then the type of Preference Shares held by the shareholder is known as Non Cumulative Preference Shares.

 2. On the basis of Participation: